segmentationfaulter/promises-mistakes/PITCHME.md

 somePromise().then(function () {
   someOtherPromise();
 }).then(function () {
-  // is someOtherPromise resolved here?
+  // is the result of someOtherPromise available here?
 });
 ```